 - Add the remaining 1/4 cup wine to the pan and add the onion and garlic.
 Caramelize the onions by stirring them until they wilt and begin to brown.
 Remove the onions from the pan and set aside.

 - Mix the flour, sage, and basil together in a small bowl.
 Stir in 1/4 cup of the broth to create a paste, and pour the mixture into the same pan you used for the mushrooms and onions.
 While stirring constantly over medium heat, very slowly add the rest of the broth so that you create a gravy or sauce.

-- When the mixture just starts to boil, turn the heat off and add any additional seasonings you prefer.
-(Kathy suggests parsley and pepper.)
+- When the mixture just starts to boil, turn the heat off and add any additional seasonings you prefer, such dried herbs and black pepper.

 - Add the potatoes, carrots, salt and pepper, and Worcestershire sauce to the gravy mixture.
-If more liquid is needed to keep the vegetables from drying out, add more broth.
+If more liquid is needed add more broth or some water.

 - Add the mushrooms and onions to the mixture and ladle into a large ceramic or glass pot or casserole dish with a lid, layering in the sprigs of rosemary and thyme.
 Place the lid on and put into the oven and bake for 1 hour.
 Remove from the oven and serve hot.